01-edu/public/subjects/ai/backtesting-sp500/README.md

   - Visualize and analyze the average price for companies over time or compare the price consistency across different companies within the dataset.
 Save the plot as an image.
   - Describe at least 5 outliers ('ticker', 'date', 'price').
 Put them in `outliers.txt` file with the 3 fields on the folder `results`.

-_Note: create functions that generate the plots and save them in the `results/plots/` directory.
+_Note: create functions that generate the plots and save them in the `images` directory.
 Add a parameter `plot` with a default value `False` which doesn't return the plot.
-This will be useful for the correction to let people run your code without overriding your plots.
-Plots with titles/labels._
+This will be useful for the correction to let people run your code without overriding your plots._

 - Here is how the `prices` data should be preprocessed:
   - Resample data on month and keep the last value